Learning to Twitch

 By Chris Penwell

-On a recent Saturday night, the atmosphere is electric, the room packed with over 100 people.
+IT’S SATURDAY night, the atmosphere is electric, and the is room packed with more than 100 people.
 Every weekend, the gamer community takes over the Dirtbag Café on 107th Street, where gaming systems of all kinds fill the space: top-of-the-line computers, modern game consoles, even a GameCube.

 Edmonton is hardly a major player in eSports, but the scene is growing, and places like High Score are on the crest of a major trend: video gaming has become what may be the fastest-growing spectator sport on Earth.
 Twitch, the leading platform for video-game streaming, draws 15 million daily active users, and it has helped spread eSports.

 By 2020, eSports revenues are projected to pass $1.4 billion, the gaming news site Newzoo reports.
-The Cineplex cinema chain has been hosting eSports events in their theatres for such games as the popular shooter series Call of Duty – and has been offering cash prizes.
+The Cineplex cinema chain has been hosting eSports events in its theatres for such games as the popular shooter series Call of Duty – and has been offering cash prizes.

 “Edmonton is really exploding with the eSports side right now.
 Red Bull’s stepping in and it’s interesting because, when we started, it’s almost like everyone came out of the bushes, and there’s this huge community.”

-Noel once worked for a systems integration company as a contractor who installed alarms and managed surveillance and access-control systems.
+The eSports bar had been on Noel’s mind for three years before he finally opened it in 2017.
+He had been working for a systems integration company as a contractor who installed alarms and managed surveillance and access-control systems.

 “I was burned on a big project and worked for an extended period of time with no pay,” he says by way of explaining why he now runs an eSports bar.
 “I just realized that I hated this, and it’s not worth working for yourself if you hate it.
 So I was like, ‘You know what?
-I’m going to try out High Score’”
+I’m going to try out High Score.’”

-It has been tough to get interest from the average consumer, because a video-game sports bar seems like an odd concept to many, Noel says.
+It has been tough to get interest from the average consumer, he says, because a video-game sports bar seems an odd concept to many.
 But the business has been doing well in the fighting game, MOBA (multi-player online battle arena) and streamer communities.
-Noel and his partners are working on getting gamers’ attention before opening a full-time location.
+Noel and his partners are hoping to get enough attention from the gamer community that they can open a full-time location.

 And those connections have connections.
 For example, one streamer in Camrose, ClassyPax, has almost 65,000 followers.
-Froese says the streamer asked him why there haven’t been any community meetups in Alberta for the streaming website Twitch.
+Froese says the streamer asked him why there haven’t been any community meet-ups in Alberta for the streaming website Twitch.

 “I started helping people realize Edmonton has a big community in everything (nerd related),” Froese says.
 “And then I started keeping track of streamers.
 I realized that there’s a lot of us here.”